 What is the best car insurance company?

 The best insurance companies are those that are rated highly for overall customer satisfaction, policy offerings, pricing, billing process and policy information, customer interaction and claims handling.
-Ultimately, your insurance needs are different than the insurance needs of other drivers.
+Ultimately, your auto insurance needs are different than the coverage needs of other drivers.
 Understanding what you want from a company and comparing several quotes is one of the best ways to find the right coverage for you.

 Is Tennessee a no-fault insurance state?

 Tennessee is an at-fault insurance state, which means the driver who is found at-fault for an auto accident is legally and fiscally responsible for damages and injuries that resulted from the collision.
 This is why it is important to have adequate liability limits in Tennessee because if you are at fault in an accident, you (or your insurer) will have to pay the other driver’s damages.